dantheboatman/EngineeringStatics/README.md

 # Engineering Statics

-This is the source repository for [*Engineering Statics*](https://engineeringstatics.org), a free, open-source, university-level OER textbook.
+This is the source repository for [*Engineering Statics*: Open and Interactive](https://engineeringstatics.org), a free, open-source, university-level OER textbook.
 The book is produced using [PreText](https://pretextbook.org).

 The online  version  is available at [https://engineeringstatics.org](https://engineeringstatics.org), and a pdf version at [https://engineeringstatics.org/pdf/statics.pdf](https://engineeringstatics.org/pdf/statics.pdf) for print or tablet use.